 The term stroke refers to a group of diseases of blood vessels in the brain.
 Stroke can be caused by either bleeding or blockage in these vessels that leads to a loss of function of brain cells.
 Transient ischaemic attack (TIA), also called a 'mini-stroke', is a temporary disruption of blood supply to the brain.
 Stroke is a disabling disease that usually requires prolonged specialised care and currently there are few treatment options for stroke patients.
-Omega-3 fatty acids — eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) — present in oily fish have important functions in the brain.
-In animal research, they appear to protect the brain cells after stroke particularly if they are administered very early.
+Omega-3 fatty acids (eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA)), present in oily fish, have important functions in the brain.
+In animal research, they appear to protect the brain cells after stroke, particularly if they are administered very early.
 However, the effects of EPA and DHA as a treatment for stroke in humans are unclear.

-We identified 29 studies that included participants with stroke or TIA and we found relevant information in nine of them (3339 participants in total).
+We identified 30 studies that included participants with stroke or TIA and we found relevant information in nine of them (3339 participants in total).
 Three had a short follow-up (up to three months) and six had a longer follow-up.
 Three studies compared marine-derived omega-3 fatty acids to normal care and the remainder used a placebo (dummy).
-Not all the studies assessed all outcomes.
+Not all of the studies assessed all outcomes.

-Quality of the evidence
+Certainty of the evidence

-We are very uncertain of the effect of marine-derived n-3 PUFAs therapy on functional outcomes and dependence after stroke as there is insufficient high-quality evidence.
+We are very uncertain of the effect of marine-derived n-3 PUFAs therapy on functional outcomes and dependence after stroke as there is insufficient high-certainty evidence.
 More well-designed RCTs are needed, specifically in acute stroke, to determine the efficacy and safety of the intervention.

 To assess the effects of administration of marine-derived n-3 PUFAs on functional outcomes and dependence in people with stroke.